yonatandn/MBDL_Uncertainty/README.md

-# Uncertainty Quantification in Model Based DL
+# Bayesian KalmanNet: Quantifying Uncertainty in Deep Learning Augmented Kalman Filter

-This repository includes the source code used in our paper:
+This branch includes the source code used in our paper:

-Yehonatan Dahan, Guy Revach, Jindrich Dunik, and Nir Shlezinger. "[Uncertainty Quantification in Deep Learning Based Kalman Filters](https://arxiv.org/abs/2309.03058)."
-(2023).
+Yehonatan Dahan, Guy Revach, Jindrich Dunik, and Nir Shlezinger. "[Bayesian KalmanNet: Quantifying Uncertainty in Deep Learning Augmented Kalman Filter](https://arxiv.org/abs/2309.03058)."
+(2024).

 ## Abstract

-Various algorithms combine deep neural networks (DNNs) and Kalman filters (KFs) to learn from data to track in complex dynamics.
-Unlike classic KFs, DNN-based systems do not naturally provide the error covariance alongside their estimate, which is of great importance in some applications, e.g., navigation.
-To bridge this gap, in this work we study error covariance extraction in DNN-aided KFs.
-We examine three main approaches that are distinguished by the ability to associate internal features with meaningful KF quantities such as the Kalman gain (KG) and prior covariance.
-We identify the differences between these approaches in their requirements and their effect on the training of the system.
-Our numerical study demonstrates that the above approaches allow DNN-aided KFs to extract error covariance, with most accurate error prediction provided by model-based/data-driven designs.
+Recent years have witnessed a growing interest in tracking algorithms that augment Kalman Filters (KFs) with Deep Neural Networks (DNNs).
+By transforming KFs into trainable deep learning models, one can learn from data to reliably track a latent state in complex and partially known dynamics.
+However, unlike classic KFs, conventional DNN-based systems do not naturally provide an uncertainty measure, such as error covariance, alongside their estimates, which is crucial in various applications that rely on KF-type tracking.
+This work bridges this gap by studying error covariance extraction in DNN-aided KFs.
+We begin by characterizing how uncertainty can be extracted from existing DNN-aided algorithms and distinguishing between approaches by their ability to associate internal features with meaningful KF quantities, such as the Kalman Gain (KG) and prior covariance.
+We then identify that uncertainty extraction from existing architectures necessitates additional domain knowledge not required for state estimation.
+Based on this insight, we propose Bayesian KalmanNet, a novel DNN-aided KF that integrates Bayesian deep learning techniques with the recently proposed KalmanNet and transforms the KF into a stochastic machine learning architecture.
+This architecture employs sampling techniques to predict error covariance reliably without requiring additional domain knowledge, while retaining KalmanNet's ability to accurately track in partially known dynamics.
+Our numerical study demonstrates that Bayesian KalmanNet provides accurate and reliable tracking in various scenarios representing partially known dynamic systems.

 ## Overview